Jorris-N/alx-low_level_programming/0x0A-argc_argv/README.md

     * The program assumes that the numbers and result of the addition can be stored in an `int`.
     * If no number is passed to the program, it prints `0` followed by a new line.
     * If one of the numbers contains symbols that are not digits, the program prints `Error` followed by a new line and returns `1`.

-* **5. Minimal Number of Coins for Change**
-  * [100-change.c](./100-change.c): C program that prints the minimum number of coins to make change for an amount of money.
-    * Usage: `./change cents` where `cents` is the amount of cents needed to give back.
-    * Change can use an unlimited number of coins of values 25, 10, 5, 2 and 1 cent.
-    * If the number passed as the argument is negative, the program prints `0` followed by a new line.
-    * If the number of arguments passed to the program is not exactly one, it prints `Error` followed by a new line and returns `1`.